 Now choose Restore Backup.
-All the data you previously backed up will now replace the data on your phone.
+All the data you previously backed up will now replace the data on your iPhone.
 It will take a few minutes.
 As long as you haven’t backed up since deleting those text messages, they should now appear in the messaging list on your phone.

 Restore deleted texts by contacting your carrier

 Your cell provider might keep a record of text messages you send, at least for awhile.
 If you’ve deleted a text message that is really critical, you might be able to call your carrier to get a copy of it.

 Note that this will only work for SMS text messages (green bubble conversations), not iMessages (blue bubble conversations).
 Every iMessage is encrypted on your device and not decrypted until it reaches the recipient, so your carrier wouldn’t be able to help you recover them.

 In order to get a record of texts from your carrier, you will probably need to jump through a bunch of hoops to prove your identity or even get permission from the other person you were texting.
 And most carriers only keep records of SMS messages for a limited time—you’re not likely to ever be able to recover a message from a year ago.

 But as a last resort, getting a copy of your SMS messages from your carrier is a possibility, and it’s worth calling the customer support number to ask about it.